-Microsoft Teams brings users together to collaborate on projects so work can get done as quickly and efficiently as possible.
-Here’s how the install Microsoft Teams on Linux.
+Microsoft Teams brings users together to collaborate on projects.
+Here's how the install the Microsoft Teams client on Linux.

 Microsoft Teams is the first of the MS Office suite tools to make its way to Linux, and it may not be the last.